VanhGer/vanhger.github.io/about.md

 This is the place where I share my thoughts, my knowledge and my stories.
 Hope you all will find something useful here.

 ``
-How far I will go, how much I will lost ?
+How far I will go, how much I will lose ?
 ``